B0realian/B0realian.github.io/_posts/2025-03-31-Mesh-to-Image.markdown

 	std::cout << "Failed to create array.txt" << std::endl;
 ```

-Then all I had to do was copy the text file into an array and write a function that decodes it.
+Then all I had to do was delete the last comma, copy the text file into an array and write a function that decodes it.

 ```cpp
 uint8_t* CascadiaData()